-- 3.10.1 Close all doors and windows in the room. - 3.10.2 Light the fire and allow to run for approximately 5 minutes on high position. - 3.10.3 After approximately 5 minutes hold a smoke match 10mm inside and below the centre of the lower front edge of the top of the fire as shown overpage in figure 31.
-(It is recommended that a suitable smoke match holder is used when checking for clearance of combustion products).
-The majority of smoke generated should be drawn back into the flue.
-If spillage occurs or if in doubt, repeat the test after a further 10 minutes.
-If the test indicates that spillage is occurring and the flue restrictor baffle has been fitted, it should be removed and the test repeated after the fire has cooled.
-See figure 30 below for details of how to remove and re-fit the restrictor baffle. - 3.10.4 If spillage persists with the restrictor baffle removed, the flue is not functioning correctly and a fault exists.
+- 3.10.1 Close all doors and windows in the room. - 3.10.2 Light the fire and allow to run for approximately 5 minutes on high position. - 3.10.3 After approximately 5 minutes hold a smoke match just inside and below the centre of the lower front edge of the top of the fire.
+(It is recommended that a suitable smoke match holder is used when check ing for clearance of combustion products).
+All smoke generated should be drawn back into the flue.
+If slight spillage occurs or if in doubt, repeat the test after a further 5-10 minutes.
+If the test indicates that spillage is occurring and the flue restrictor baffle has been fitted, it should be removed and the test repeated after the fire has cooled. - 3.10.4 If spillage persists with the restrictor baffle removed, the flue is not functioning correctly and a fault exists.
 If, after investigation the fault cannot be traced and rectified, the fire must be disconnected from the gas supply and expert advice obtained. - 3.10.5 If there is an extractor fan fitted any where in the vicinity of the appliance, the spillage test should be repeated with the fan running on maximum and all interconnecting doors open.

-3.10.6 After ensuring that the fire is safe to use it should be left in the high position to fully warm up.
+After ensuring that the fire is safe to use it should be left on high position to fully warm up.
 During this time a slight odour may be noticed, this is due to the "newness" of the fire and will soon disappear.